WIS-MICC-CellObservatory/GC-Analysis/README.md

 # Germinal center (GC) Analysis
 We use Fiji to identify distinct regions within the  Germinal center (GC) using follicular dendritic cell (FDC) markers: CD23 and CD35.
-We use Stardist to identify T cells there, and then analyze their distribution along the main diagonal of the GC.
+We use Stardist to identify T cells there.
 ## Overview
 Given an image with four channels, CD23, CD35, Dapi and T cells staining, and an ROI file marking the borders of the entire GC within the image, the macro does the following:
 1. Generates an ROI for CD35 and CD23 staining within the fitting ellipse of the GC's ROI